 Secondary Billing in AlohaABA

 FYI: As of 7/3/24, our Secondary Billing feature will exclusively support Office Ally as the selected clearinghouse at this time.
-Our team is working on Availity EDI Clearinghouse and we will keep our users posted.
+Secondary Billing cannot be completed with an Availity integration.

 As this feature is newly released, we recommend submitting one secondary claim to each payer initially to ensure its acceptance in the payer portal before proceeding with mass billing of all secondary claims.
 Once confirmed, feel free to submit additional claims confidently.